insertjokehere/willhughes.name/content/post/bluetooth_rpi_xenial.md

 1. {{<ann_text 1>}} It may take a couple of tries to start the service successfully
 1. {{<ann_text 2>}} Under a somewhat restrictive [licence](https://raw.githubusercontent.com/insertjokehere/pi-firmware-bt/master/LICENCE.broadcom_bcm43xx)
 1. {{<ann_text 3>}} SHA1 sum `c0fff507841e02396c981174c546046d9c80cf04`.
 As far as I can tell, this is the only version of the firmware available
+1. {{<ann_text 4>}} I used to have an Apt repo available with pre-built versions of these packages, but I don't anymore - you will need to build the packages yourself.
+Sorry.